-Protecting a car loan
+Protecting a Car Loan

 Finance managers at car dealerships sometimes refer to it as part of "fully protecting" an auto loan when they speak with borrowers including those with damaged credit.
 That description is fairly accurate and before making a decision consumers should have a basic understanding of how credit disability insurance works.

-Unlike credit life insurance that only benefits the lender, credit disability insurance offers advantages to both the lender and the buyer as it will take responsibility for making the monthly payments to the lender if the borrower becomes sick or disabled and is unable to work.
+Finance managers usually call it "credit disability" and it's essentially a health insurance policy that can be added to an auto finance contract.
+Unlike credit life insurance which only benefits the lender, credit disability insurance offers advantages to both the lender and the buyer as it will take responsibility for making the monthly payments to the lender if the borrower becomes sick or disabled and is unable to work.